6tring/automated-emails/README.md

 `agenda.every()` then executes the designated job at intervals specified using CRON – which here is set to run `sendEmails` every day at 9 AM.

-`sendEmails` queries documents stored in the associated database for any jobs that match the current date.
+`sendEmails` queries documents stored in the associated database for any `jobDate`s that match the current date.

 When any jobs matching the current date are located, whatever functionality is specified in the coresponding job file is executed; in `sendEmails`, reminder emails are created and sent using the Sendgrid API.